Kremer-Grest models for commodity polymer melts: Linking theory, experiment and simulation at the Kuhn scale: Matching at the Kuhn scale

-{\em A priori}, the parameters listed in Table~\ref{tab:Kremer-Grest-model-parameters} are only valid at the indicated reference temperatures, where the chain dimensions were determined experimentally.
+, the parameters listed in Table~\ref{tab:Kremer-Grest-model-parameters} are only valid at the indicated reference temperatures, where the chain dimensions were determined experimentally.
 To model polymer melts at different temperatures, we have, in principle, to account for changes in (i) the single chain statistics and (ii) the overall density.
-It is straightforward to translate a temperature dependent Kuhn length, $l_K = l_K(T)$, into a temperature dependent bending {\em free} energy, $\kappa = \kappa(T)$, of our coarse-grain model.
-To a first approximation, $\kappa(T)$ can be written in the form $\kappa(T) = \kappa_h - \kappa_s T$, where $\kappa_h$ and $\kappa_s$ are the enthalpic and entropic contributions to the stiffness.\cite{MEYER20131904} Since the Kuhn length of the KG model, Eq.~(\ref{eq:lkkg}), depends on the {\em reduced} bending free energy, $x = \kappa(T)/k_BT$, a temperature-{\em independent} Kuhn length corresponds to a bending free energy of {\em entropic} origin.
-Note, however, that density changes and the corresponding temperature variations in $n_K$ result in less intuitive shifts in bead diameters and weights with temperature.
+While it is straightforward to rationalize~\cite{MEYER20131904} a temperature dependent Kuhn length, temperature variations in $n_K$ due to density changes result in less intuitive shifts in bead diameters and weights with temperature.
 This is a consequence of our choice to preserve the ``canonical'' KG bead density of $\rho_b=0.85 \sigma^{-3}$.